 What is the difference between Chain-of-Thought and Tree-of-Thought?

-Chain-of-Thought (CoT) generates a single linear reasoning path, step by step.
+Chain-of-Thought (CoT) generates a single linear reasoning path, step-by-step.
 Tree-of-Thought (ToT) explores multiple reasoning branches in parallel, evaluates each branch, and selects the best path.
-CoT is faster and cheaper; ToT excels on problems where multiple approaches exist and where intermediate evaluation meaningfully improves final quality.
+CoT is faster and cheaper; ToT excels on problems where multiple valid approaches exist and intermediate evaluation improves final quality.

 Is ReAct necessary for all AI agents?

-No. ReAct (Reason + Act) is optimal for agents that use external tools (web search, APIs, databases) or need to adapt their plan based on intermediate results.
-For pure generation tasks (summarization, translation, writing), standard Chain-of-Thought is sufficient.
-The overhead of ReAct — extra tokens and latency — is only justified when the observation-reasoning loop adds genuine value.
+No. ReAct (Reason + Act) is optimal for agents using external tools (web search, APIs, databases) or adapting their plan based on intermediate results.
+For pure generation tasks (summarization, translation, writing), standard Chain-of-Thought suffices.
+ReAct's overhead (extra tokens, latency) is justified only when the observation-reasoning loop adds value.

 Does Self-Consistency triple API costs?

-Yes, generating 3 independent responses consumes approximately 3× the generation tokens.
-Standard optimization: use Self-Consistency only for critical decisions, and limit to 3–5 paths (beyond that, marginal gains diminish).
-A cheaper alternative: apply Self-Consistency only to reasoning tokens, not the full final response.
+Yes, if you generate 3 independent responses, you consume approximately 3× the generation tokens.
+Classic optimization: use Self-Consistency only for critical decisions, and limit to 3-5 paths (beyond that, marginal gains diminish).
+Cheaper alternative: Self-Consistency on reasoning tokens only, not the final response.

-Few-Shot is ideal when you have high-quality examples you can inject into the prompt (stable data, low volume).
-Meta-Prompting is better when you have no examples, when examples vary by context, or when you want the model to adapt its own method.
-Meta-Prompting generates more flexible prompts but is less deterministic than Few-Shot.
+Few-Shot is ideal when you have high-quality examples to inject into the prompt (stable data, manageable volume).
+Meta-Prompting works better when you lack examples, examples vary by context, or you want the model to adapt its own method.
+Meta-Prompting generates more flexible prompts but less deterministic than Few-Shot.

-How do you measure prompt pattern effectiveness in production?
+How do I measure prompt pattern effectiveness in production?

-Four key metrics: (1) Task success rate (human evaluation on a golden set).
-(2) p95 latency (response time at the 95th percentile).
+Four key metrics: (1) Task success rate (human evaluation on golden set).
+(2) p95 latency (response time at 95th percentile).
 (3) Cost per call (tokens consumed × rate).
 (4) Invalid format rate for Structured Output.
-Build an automated evaluation harness using Claude or GPT-4 as a judge on your golden sets, and A/B compare patterns before deploying.
+Build an automated evaluation harness with Claude or GPT-4 as judge on golden sets, and A/B compare patterns before deployment.